15 Things Your Home Décor Reveals About Your Personality

 If your desk is busy, you’re going places

 In a perfect world, many of us would like to have one of those pristine workspaces where there’s a place for everything and everything in its place.
 But Filicia, who works with Kressley to revamp client’s spaces on Get a Room, admits that makes him a little nervous.
 “I think when someone’s desk has a lot happening you can see there’s a lot happening around them,” he says.
+Make your home look more expensive with these cheap decorating tricks.

 High-polished trends mean you have goals